2011 Alexandria bombing: Bombing

 An explosive device detonated in front of the Coptic Orthodox church of Saint Mark and Pope Peter in the Sidi Bishr neighbourhood in Alexandria.
 Initial reports stated that it was a car explosion, however an Interior Ministry statement later declared that it was a suicide attack, through the Egyptian official news agency.

 At the time of the blast, several thousand Coptic Christians were attending midnight prayer service at the church at the occasion of the new year.
 The explosion resulted in scattered body parts, destroyed cars and smashed windows.
 21 Coptic Christians were killed immediately following the explosion, or soon after, and about 97 people – most of them Christians – were injured.
 The remains were covered with newspapers until they were brought inside the church.
 Two more Copts died in the hospital over the few days following the attack, raising the total number to 23, all of whom were Coptic Christians.
 According to one eyewitness report, the first victim was a Muslim salesperson who sold Quran books across the street from the Saints Church.

 Forensic testing confirmed that the explosive device used was homemade and contained nails and ball-bearings.
 The Interior Ministry stated that the bomb was filled with small pieces of metal to serve as shrapnel, and that a foreign-backed suicide bomber may have been responsible.

 Responsibility

-Egypt's former Interior minister Habib Ibrahim El Adly said on 23 January that evidence proved that the Gaza-based Army of Islam planned and executed the attack.
-The group, which has received sanctuary from Hamas and earlier collaborated in the kidnapping of Gilad Shalit, quickly denied the charge, while also reportedly expressing support for the bombing.
-In July 2011 however, nobody had yet been brought to trial and the Coptic Church threatened to sue the Interior Ministry.
-On the other hand, various reports claim that Habib Ibrahim El Adly himself was involved in the bombings.
+Egypt's former Interior Minister Habib Ibrahim el-Adly said on 23 January that evidence proved that the Salafi jihadist group Army of Islam planned and executed the attack.
+The group, based in Gaza, quickly denied the charge, while also reportedly expressing support for the bombing.
+Hamas, the governing authority of Gaza, condemned the attack, while expressing concern with the accusations against the Army of Islam and calling on Egypt to share its information regarding their involvement.

+Following el-Adly's dismissal from the Interior Ministry on 31 January, Attorney General Abdel Meguid Mahmoud opened a probe into his alleged involvement in the bombing.
+Coptic lawyer Ramzi Mamdouh, who originally presented the proclamation against el-Adly to the Prosecutor's Office, alleged that the attack had been orchestrated by the Interior Ministry's security apparatus with the intent to blame it on Islamists, escalate the government crackdown on them, and increase Western support for the government.

+By July 2011, nobody had yet been brought to trial, and the Coptic Church threatened to sue the Interior Ministry.